 BMC Heartbeat LED

 A BMC Heartbeat LED is located at LEDM1 on the motherboard.
-When LEDDM1 is blinking, BMC functions normally.
-See the table at right for more information.
+When LEDM1 is blinking, BMC functions normally.
+See the table on the right for more information.

 BMC Heartbeat LED States

 Color/State Definition

 Green: Blinking BMC: Normal